simupy/simupy/docs/math.rst

 are both valid formulations.
-Here, :math:`t` is the time variable, :math:`x` is the system state, :math:`u` is the system input, :math:`y` is the sytem output.
+Here, :math:`t` is the time variable, :math:`x` is the system state, :math:`u` is the system input, and :math:`y` is the sytem output.
 We call :math:`f` the state equation and :math:`h` the output equation.
-SimuPy can also handle discrete time systems with update rate :math:`\Delta t` of the form
+SimuPy can also handle discrete-time systems with sample period :math:`\Delta t` of the form

 .. math::